 Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement becomes effective.

-If any securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement of the same offering.

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \Box
+If any securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. umbe If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement r of the earlier effective registration statement of the same offering. arlier If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the effective registration statement for the same offering. arlier If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the effective registration statement for the same offering.
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. □

-CALCULATION OF REGISTRATION FEE

-P 1W :

-Proposed Maximum

-Aggregate nount of

-Title of Securities Being Registered Offering Price(1) Regis tration Fee

-Common Stock, par value \$.01 per share \$ 249,157,500 \$ 29,350(2)

-- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of the Securities Act of 1933, based on the reported average of the high and low prices of the Registrant's common stock on the New York Stock Exchange on August 22, 2005. - (2) \$26,750 of the registration fee was paid with the initial filing of the Registration Statement on April 4, 2005.

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until this registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

 The information in this prospectus is not complete and may be changed.
-The selling stockholders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.
+We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to sell these securities in any state where the offer or sale is not permitted.

-SUBJECT TO COMPLETION, DATED August 26, 2005
+SUBJECT TO COMPLETION, DATED SEPTEMBER 21, 2005